 Tears and tumbles are part of life, and part of your business too.
 Here are a few examples of some marketing fails, and our suggestions for doing it better next time.

 It’s no secret that Disney+ is one our favorite parts of 2019.
 We spent the better part of Disney+’s launch day reminiscing about our favorite classic Disney movies and making predictions about The Mandalorian.
 Speaking of Baby Yoda, we love him so much we wrote an article about him.
 Now excuse us—we have to rewatch the season finale and see when the Baby Yoda merch is actually supposed to arrive at Target.

 Rebecca is a teenage girl that went missing in early 2019, with no signs of her since her disappearance.
 Her sudden vanishing gripped Germany this year, and remains their top search for 2019.

 Where do we go from here?

 We’re moving into a new decade, and that means new innovations to implement, new solutions to find, and new challenges to face.
 Boostability has had an incredible first decade of offering SEO services to small businesses around the world, and we’re just getting started.
-To learn more about our SEO services, click here.
-And if you too are into helping out the little guy, check out our Partner page.
+Learn more about our white label SEO partnership program and get connected with a Partner Success Team member for more details!